Alcudia Spain Travel Guide

 Support local museums, historical sites, and cultural institutions.
 Participate in local festivals to experience Majorcan traditions firsthand.
 Learn a few basic Spanish or Catalan phrases.

 Generally acceptable to photograph public places.
-Always ask for permission before taking close-up photos of individuals, especially children.
+Always ask for permission before taking close-up photos of individuals, notably for children.
 Be discreet and respectful in religious sites.

 Your travel choices directly support the local economy and communities.
 Prioritize supporting community-based tourism initiatives and local businesses.